freeminder/tap_ruby_test/README.md

 }
 ```

-* Get all users with assigned projects, roles and locations (applies for Admin only):
+* Get all users with assigned projects, roles and locations (Admin only):
 ```
 query users {
   users {